 - Courses taught by amateurs and industry experts

-Udemy continues to serve as a reference in the online education marketplace despite its competitors gaining ground in recent years.
+Despite its ever-growing competitors, Udemy continues to be a popular reference in the online education marketplace.

-As one of the most popular options for online learners, Udemy thrives on its loyal customer base and eclectic range of affordable courses.
+As one of the most sought-after options for online learners, Udemy thrives on its loyal customer base and eclectic range of affordable courses.

 Skillshare’s slogan says it all: “Expand your Creativity”.